dennisalp/lw-photo-denoiser/README.md

 # lw-photo-denoiser
-Lightweight autoencoder photo denoiser implemented using TensorFlow
+Lightweight autoencoder for photo denoising implemented using TensorFlow